nhhoang96/Semantic_Matching/README.md

 We conduct the split on NLUE and SNIPS dataset in dataset directory.
 Please take a look at our paper for details of the split.

 ## Usage
-Please obtain and put the pre-trained FasTText embedding in our fasttext directory of the directory.</br>
+Please obtain and put the pre-trained FastText embedding in our fasttext directory of the repository.
+Otherwise, create your own FastText embedding directory and update the argument in Configuration below. </br>

 ## Configuration
 * ```--ckpt_dir```: Saved directory for checkpoint